1989 First Annual Vogue Doll Review Luncheon Souvenir- at which Margaret O'Brien was the guest speaker

 AND Three Paper Dolls!

-MARKED DOWN PRICE!
+MARKED DOWN HALF PRICE!

 This was the very first Annual Vogue Doll Review, and their special feature theme was Ginny dolls.
 Those who attended- fewer than 150 people- received this darling special edition doll.
 It's unique to this event only, and quite rare.
 This costume was never made again.